gklijs/bank-axon-graphql/README.md

 To focus on the backend part, the frontend is currently not rebuild with the `prepare.sh` script.
 You can use the [build-and-copy-frontend.sh](frontend/build-and-copy-frontend.sh) script to rebuild.
 But you need leiningen and saasc installed to do so.

+### <a id="kee">Kafka Event Emitter</a>

+This is an additional component, streaming all the events using the kafka protocol, in this case a Redpanda instance.
+You can see the messages logging into the redpanda container with `docker exec -it redpanda bash` and executing `rpk topic consume bank-axon-events`.

 ## <a id="scripts">Scripts</a>